swannodette/swannodette.github.com/_posts/2013-08-17-comparative.md

 last JavaScript array of completions we fetched (it could be local or remote it doesn't matter), and `focused` - whether the input field is in focus.

-We split `query` into the highlighted events and the raw events.
-We'll forward `raw` to the selection process when we create it.

 We non-deterministically select over all these channels: